ptinovacao/rgem2rpm/README.md

-rgem2rpm provides a sane set of out-of-the box defaults that should allow most gem files to assemble and Just Work. rgem2rpm was originally maintained at https://github.com/jppeixoto/rgem2rpm.
+rgem2rpm provides a sane set of out-of-the box defaults that should allow most gem files to assemble and Just Work.
+Currently maintained by Sergio Freire, rgem2rpm was originally developed by Joao Peixoto and hosted at https://github.com/jppeixoto/rgem2rpm.

 ## Getting Started